 The original part of the city, Panamá Viejo, was founded in 1519.
 All the gold from the Inca Empire went through this area, and it was once a thriving city of 10,000.
 Today’s extensive ruins are the result of an attack by English pirate Henry Morgan in 1671.
 There is an in-depth museum at the visitor center, but the exhibits are mostly in Spanish.
 Luckily, there are a lot of visuals to look at if you don’t speak Spanish.
 The main reconstructed church offers sweeping panoramic views of the area.
 The ruins take a few hours to explore and are peaceful due to the lack of crowds.

 With its spectacular views of Panama City’s skyline and of the Panama Canal, the Amador Causeway is a major attraction.
-The Causeway connects four small islands made up of rocks excavated from the Panama Canal, which serve as a breakwater for thee Pacific entrance to the Panama Canal.
-The islands used to be bases for US forces but have since been turned into a place many Panamanians spend their weekends jogging, riding a bicycle, skateboarding, or having a meal or drinks at one of the many restaurants and bars on the islands.
+The Causeway connects four small islands made up of rocks excavated from the Panama Canal, which serve as a breakwater for the Pacific entrance to the Panama Canal.
+The islands used to be a bases for US forces but have since been turned into a place many Panamanians spend their weekends jogging, riding a bicycle, skateboarding, or having a meal or drinks at one of the many restaurants and bars on the islands.

 The highlight of the city is, of course, the Panama Canal.
 That’s the main attraction everyone comes to see.
 You can view the city from Miraflores Locks (one of the three locks in the canal).
 There’s a very good museum at the welcome center that features a lot of audio and visual displays, the lock, and a short film about how Panama got the canal back from the US.
 Make sure you go in the morning or afternoon so you can see a ship pass through the lock.
+There’s a very good museum at the welcome center that features a lot of audio and visual displays and a short film about how Panama got the canal back from the US.
+Make sure you go in the morning or afternoon so you can see a ships.
+Admission is 15 USD.

 Honestly, I didn’t feel like there was much to do in Panama City.
 You could see it all in about two days.
 I’m still torn on my final thoughts about the city, but I enjoyed myself here, I ate well, relaxed, and met some nice people.
 But I’m not 100% sure I’d be itching to come back here in the future.